Shohreh Aghdashloo biography

 One day, while she was watching the television show Oprah, a book called House of Sand and Fog was featured.
 She bought it and immediately identified with the character of Nadi, a wife and mother.
 Having appeared in several small budget independent films, she was called in to audition almost three years later and impressed the casting agents and director so much that they couldn't imagine anyone else in the role.
 Starring Ben Kingsley (as her husband) and Jennifer Connelly, House of Sand and Fog (2003) would be Aghdashloo's highest profile film to date.
 She not only won numerous awards for her performance, including a Los Angeles Film Critics Association award, New York Film Critics Circle award and an Online Film Critics Society award, but received her first Oscar nomination.

-She's since gone on to even bigger and better projects, including supporting roles in The Lake House (2006) starring Keanu Reeves and Sandra Bullock, and in The Adjustment Bureau (2011), with Matt Damon.
+She's since gone on to even bigger and better projects, including supporting roles in The Exorcism of Emily Rose (2005), The Lake House (2006) starring Keanu Reeves and Sandra Bullock, The Sisterhood of the Traveling Pants 2 (2008), and Percy Jackson: Sea of Monsters (2013).

 Shohreh Aghdashloo Filmography